 Running a newsroom means managing a team of reporters, producers, editors, engineers and so on.
 Many of these roles you may be experienced with, or be taking on in addition to management duties.
 Other times it means managing staff performing duties you’re much less familiar with.
 How many of our news careers started long before Twitter or Snapchat?
 That means you’ll need to build a working knowledge of changing platforms and technologies – and learn when to trust the expertise of your team.

 A newsroom’s just one part of a broadcast station, and news directors need to know how the news department fits into the bigger picture.
 That means being able to advocate for your department and understanding enough of the station’s workings to know how you fit into the bottom line.
-A solid working relationship with your GM, and the ability to manage up, is essential.

 2) Understanding your role in the station’s bottom line